ajvdw/HexAJpod/README.md

 This opens a page with the remote control.
 When fully loaded, a websocket connection is opened.

-I will upload a Bill of Material later, but you should be able to build it for less than 100$
+You should be able to build it for less than 100$

-The most important components:
+Bill of Materials:

 1 NodeMCU - an ESP8266 development board by LoLin (v3)